yogyam/Baze/README.md

-# CycleSentinel v2 — Bimodal Bicycle Safety System
+# Baze — Bimodal Bicycle Safety System

-> **HackDavis 2026** · Built by Yogya Mehrotra (Computer Engineering, UC Santa Cruz)
+> **HackDavis 2026** · Built by Yogya Mehrotra, Sid Shastri, Adam Carter, Karthik Konda (UC Santa Cruz)

-CycleSentinel is an autonomous safety attachment for bicycles that fuses **vibration sensing** and **computer vision** to detect, classify, and reroute around road hazards in real time — powered by Gemini multimodal AI and a cloud-hosted FastAPI backend.
+Baze is an autonomous safety attachment for bicycles that fuses **vibration sensing** and **computer vision** to detect, classify, and reroute around road hazards in real time — powered by Gemini multimodal AI and a cloud-hosted FastAPI backend.

 ---